mightyweasel/themightyweaselblogcontent/README.md

 The card methods are sticky.
 Make sure you measure twice and cut once...
 Use this: [Twitter Card Validator](https://cards-dev.twitter.com/validator)

+Also authoring direct in medium is a little less than ideal if you're coding at the sametime.
+I like this: https://markdowntomedium.com/

 ## Planned Articles

 My contract ends in May, not because I want it to.
 Until then, welcome to the Weasel War Dance.